userspace-xdp/userspace-xdp/documents/bpftime-lb.md

 ## default: use kernel xdp load balance

-To build the provided code run in xdp-ebpf directory:
+To build the provided code run in xdp-ebpf-new directory:

 ```sh
 make